Natural Environment

 Greenhouse gases absorb heat in the atmosphere and release it gradually over time, like bricks in a fireplace cooling slowly after the fire dies.
 Carbon dioxide (CO2) is the most abundant of these gases.
 It is naturally present in the atmosphere; its greenhouse effect prevents earth’s average annual temperature from being below freezing.
 Forests and soils remove and store CO2 from the atmosphere, but industrial activity and combustion from fossil fuels have created an overabundance of CO2.
 Due to CO2 staying in the atmosphere longer than many other gases, it both creates unnatural warmth and raises the acidity of ocean water.23

-Colorado has the 11th-highest rate of CO2 production among U.S. states.24 Emissions from large facilities in the metro area have trended downward in recent years as governments and industry have sought to reduce emissions.25
+As of 2022, Colorado had the 11th-highest rate of CO2 production among U.S. states.24 Emissions from large facilities in the metro area have trended downward in recent years as governments and industry have sought to reduce emissions.25

 26 U.S. Environmental Protection Agency, U.S. Census Bureau

-Colorado Springs has reduced its CO2 emissions by a third between 2015 and 2020.
+Colorado Springs has reduced its CO2 emissions by 45% between 2015 and 2022.
 However, among peer communities, Colorado Springs only ranks 5th of 6th for fewest average emissions per capita from large facilities.

 27 U.S. Environmental Protection Agency, U.S. Census Bureau